okraits/boosta/README.md

 - Browser independent
 - Store your bookmarks in a simple textfile
-- TODO: Manage your bookmarks with simple scripts
+- Manage your bookmarks with simple scripts
 - Use rofi or dmenu to search and open bookmarks in your browser
 - Convert your bookmarks.html file exported from Firefox to a boosta bookmarks file
-- TODO: Easily generate a html file of your bookmarks

 ### Requirements